C/2017 U7 (PanSTARRS): Orbit

-Physical characterization
+Physical characteristics

-The spectra and the colors of the hyperbolic comet C/2017 U7 (PANSTARRS) are atypical and the feature and overall spectral shape can be reproduced by laboratory spectra of kerite, a template for aliphatic-rich hydrocarbons that has been previously identified in NIR cometary spectra absorptions.
+The spectra and the colors of the hyperbolic comet C/2017 U7 (PanSTARRS) are atypical and the feature and overall spectral shape can be reproduced by laboratory spectra of kerite, a template for aliphatic-rich hydrocarbons that has been previously identified in NIR cometary spectra absorptions.

+With an absolute magnitude of $\,H\, = (\;10.87 \pm\;0.13)$ corresponding to a nucleus diameter of 45 km, this made C/2017 U7 as one of the largest comets ever known, assuming a geometric albedo of 0.04.